Welcome to the ultimate Lo-Dough how-to guide, where you can read top tips, advice, and follow guidelines on how to make

-- Preheat your oven to it's highest heat and cook your pizza hard and fast - directly on the oven bars (if not too wide) or simply on a tray.
+- Preheat your oven to approx 220C/Gas 7 and cook your pizza directly on the oven bars (if not too wide) or simply on a tray.
 Ovens vary, so keep an eye on your pizza the first time you cook one.
 It could range anywhere between 6 and 10 minutes for a perfectly cooked Lo-Dough pizza.
 Once you've made one, you'll know best how your oven works for our product.

 Lo-Dough can be blitzed to make breadcrumbs

 Blitzed Lo-Dough as a coating for 'southern fried chicken'

 Blitzed Lo-Dough as a cakemix for delicious low calorie chocolate brownies

 Lo-Dough can be used to make toasties

-Have you got a Breville or a George Foreman?
+Have you got a sandwich press?
 Well, dig it out from the back of the cupboard and dust it off, because Lo-Dough lets you breathe new life into these often neglected kitchen contraptions.

 To use in a sandwich press

-You can make a great quick and easy toastie in a George Foreman or similar sandwich press by filling one side of a Lo-Dough with cheese (plus other tasties such as onion, pesto, tomato etc.) and folding in half and sitting in the press until golden brown and melty.
+You can make a great quick and easy toastie in a sandwich press by filling one side of a Lo-Dough with cheese (plus other tasties such as onion, pesto, tomato etc.) and folding in half and sitting in the press until golden brown and melty.
 Experiment with getting creative on the type of fold you create.
-Lo-Dough has the wonderful quality of being able to be sealed together using just water!
-Simple moisten the edges and firmly press together for a few seconds.
-The Lo-Dough will stick together and the seal will strengthen further once cooked (see 7 for more about this).

 Here are some ideas on how to fold your Lo-Dough to make toastie parcels.

 You can even make a pan sandwich with Lo-Dough

-Nothing beats the simple things in life and what could be much simpler than a melting cheese and ham sandwich?
+Nothing beats the simple things in life and what could be much simpler than a melting cheese and ham sandwich made in a pan?
 This takes just minutes to prepare and makes a great lunchtime treat or simple supper.
 Ideal if you don't have a sandwich press.